Jupyter Notebook

 Cells in Jupyter Notebook

 Jupyter Notebook is a little different than the IDE you might be used to coding in.
 It is a development environment.
-For example, you might have coded in Microsoft Visual Studio with C#.
+Jupyter stands for Julia, Python and R. For example, you might have coded in Microsoft Visual Studio with C#.
 Jupyter has cells, or blocks of code that you execute one cell at a time.
 Cells appear a boxes.
 We can write our code in these cells and then we execute them and right below the cell, the result of our code is output.
 To the left of each cell you can see In and Out.
 This approach encourages a trial and error approach.
 By the way, the old deprecated name for a Jupyter Notebook is called an IPython notebook.
 So in case you see those two, just remember that they’re interchangeable.

 One great thing about Jupyter Notebook is that you can add formatted text to create sections for documentation.
 Of course, you can also add comments, just like you can in other languages, like C#, but the ability to use “markdown’ in a notebook is a big advantage.
 You can even add graphics from the internet by adding links to those graphics.
 Jupyter can also show charts and graphs that your code generates.
 These charts and graphs are embedded right into the notebook.